Have you wondered if we have ever changed from our past selves?

 Fortunately for my future self, I’ll be setting some extremely realistic and easy goals.
 Setting you for success, ha!
 If you can’t do it, I don’t know what to say…

-- Get a credit card in Australia
+- Get a credit card in Australia [Failed, no institution will accept my visa]

 - Convert your Malaysian driver license to an Australia license driver